-THE EDO FISHSCOPE, AN ELECTRONIC APPARATUS WHICH FINDS FISH WITH SONAR The Edo Fishscope employs the principles used in under-water sonar detection gear for the Navy.
+THE EDO FISHSCOPE, AN ELECTRONIC APPARATUS WHICH FINDS FISH WITH SONAR

+The Edo Fishscope employs the principles used in under-water sonar detection gear for the Navy.
 It gives a clear, accurate picture on an easily readable cathode-ray tube of schooled or even individual fish swimming just below the surface to as deep as 250 fathoms.
 The Fishscope also serves as a very accurate depth sounder.
-AN ADVENTURE IN SCIENCE which existed many ages ago.
-Pieces of the resin were worn by ancient people as jewels and decorations.
-Amber beads which were buried in prehistoric times have been dug up from tombs at Mycenae and Etruria.
-Amber's

-HOW THE EDO FISHSCOPE OPERATES Sonar signals are sent forth from a transducer located in the bottom of the ship.
+HOW THE EDO FISHSCOPE OPERATES

+Sonar signals are sent forth from a transducer located in the bottom of the ship.
 If the signals strike fish nearby, the signals are reflected back to the transducer and produce "pips" on the screen of a large cathode ray tube in the Fishscope.
 The right-hand sketch shows how signals from the transducer spread out as they travel toward "bottom."
 The solid curved lines are the outgoing sonar signals.
 The dotted curved lines are the sonar signals reflected from the fish.
 The upper left-hand sketch shows how a school of fish appears on the 0- to 250-fathom scale on the tube.
 By flipping a switch to the 10-fathom scale, the view is magnified 25 times.
 The exact depth of the fish is determined by centering the enlarged view on the scope and reading the depth indicated on the scale (see lower left).

-7 yellow luster must have reminded the Greeks of native gold, for they applied the same name to amber and gold.
+yellow luster must have reminded the Greeks of native gold, for they applied the same name to amber and gold.
 Amber and gold were both electron or "children of the sun" to the Greeks.

 There is a reason why the science of electronics derived its name from the Greeks' word for amber.
 When amber is rubbed or subjected to friction it becomes electrified, or CHARGED WITH ELECTRICITY, so that it noticeably attracts dust, lint and other small light particles.
 This fact was known in ancient times.
 Lightning flashes and amber's magic attractive quality, therefore, were probably mankind's first intelligent observation of electrical action.

 Present-day scientific opinion is that electricity consists of tiny invisible particles, all alike.
 They are called ELECTRONS.
 There are electrons present wherever matter exists.
 A moving electron is an ELECTRIC CURRENT-a very feeble current for it requires billions of moving electrons to produce a current of sufficient strength to do useful work.

 Energy.
-To be concerned with an electric current is to be concerned with one of the FORMS of energy.
+To be concerned with an electric current is to be concerned with one of the Forms of energy.
 Anything which can be converted into work and which can arise from work is ENERGY.
 Energy can also be the CAPACITY for doing work.
 Energy takes different forms.
 The forms of energy of greatest interest in electronics are electricity, heat, light, mechanical energy, electromagnetic energy, radiant energy and sometimes chemical energy.

 All of these different forms of energy can be converted into any of the other forms.
-All electronic equipment con- AN ADVENTURE IN SCIENCE
+All electronic equipment con-